 You may use CommonHelp to help determine whether you are eligible for benefits.
 Please note, however, that the final decision regarding eligibility must be made by an eligibility worker at your local department of social services.

 You may get an Application for Benefits form at the Department of Social Services office in your county or city.
 If you are a Spotsylvania resident you may complete the form at Spotsylvania Department of Social Services and turn it in before leaving, or you may take it with you and mail or bring it back later.
 If you prefer, you can call our social services office and ask us to send you an application form.
 You must then mail or bring it back to the social services office.
 An interview will be required (for most assistance programs), to go over the information to complete the application process.
+Applications and paperwork can be submitted through email at [email protected]

 If you live outside of Spotsylvania County, or need additional information, please visit the Virginia Department of Social Services website.
 A complete list of local social services agencies in Virginia is also available.